Here's How To Support The Black Lives Matter Movement If You Can’t Get Out & Protest

 2. Donate to support the Black Lives Matter cause.

-You can support protesters and the Black Lives Matter movement by donating to worthy causes for Floyd, BLM itself, or related causes that support people of color and advocate for racial justice.
+You can support protesters and the Black Lives Matter movement by donating to worthy causes for BLM itself or related causes that support people of color and advocate for racial justice.

 Here are some of the places you can donate: